alleyinteractive/mantle-docs/docs/architecture/bootloader.md

-Using the `bin/mantle` console application included with Mantle OR running a command via WP-CLI will boot the console kernel (`Mantle\Framework\Console`) which can also be override by an application binding.
+Using the `bin/mantle` console application included with Mantle OR running a command via WP-CLI will boot the console kernel (`Mantle\Framework\Console`) which can also be overridden by an application binding.

 If we're running in WP-CLI mode, the application will register a `wp mantle` command that will proxy the request to the console application.
 If we're running